 After completion of coursework focused on theory and basic clinical skills offered during the first year of the program, students then enroll in a 12-month minimum practicum experience (concurrently with continued coursework) to further advance and refine their clinical competence.
 The clinical practicum within the MFT Master's program includes three 4-credit hour courses (MF 590, MF 690, & MF 692) that should be completed consecutively.
-Students are responsible for completing an on-campus practicum placement, and/or making arrangements for off-campus practicum placement.
+Students are responsible for completing an on-campus practicum placement, and (if desired) making arrangements for off-campus practicum placement.
 The process of seeking an off-campus practicum should usually begin after February 1st in the first year of the program.
+The program hosts an annual Job & Internship Fair in early spring.
+This event can be a good time to start identifying internship opportunities.
 Students should remain in communication with the MFT Clinical Director to ensure they obtain a site that meets program requirements and is the best fit for individual student needs.
 See Chapter 4 for a detailed description of policies and procedures for the MFT Master's Program Practicum.

-Note: Students will not be allowed to graduate until all client charts have been resolved; meaning, the client chart has either been closed or transferred to a continuing student.
+Students will not be allowed to graduate until all client charts have been resolved; meaning, the client chart has either been closed or transferred to a continuing student.